 Infrastructure

-• Electric vehicle (EV) charging stations: Added 12 new electric vehicle charging stations for a total of 28 stations.
-This is in addition to electric bicycle chargers available in our cycling facilities.
-As part of the installation of 6 dual-headed chargers in the library, a new 150KVA, 600V:208Y/120V transformer and a 400A, 208Y/120V panel c/w main breaker were installed.
-This transformer and panel accommodated the 6 x dual-headed chargers with spare capacity for future growth.
+• Added 12 new EV charging stations for a total of 28 stations.
+This is in addition to electric bicycle plugins available in our cycling facilities.
+As part of the installation of six dual-headed chargers in the library, a new 150KVA, 600V:208Y/120V transformer and a 400A, 208Y/120V panel c/w main breaker were installed.
+This transformer and panel accommodated the dual-headed chargers with spare capacity for future growth.

 Community and Engagement